Alexander Otaola: Red List

 On his show he has an ongoing list of Cuban artists, celebrities, and business people who continue to work in Cuba while also possessing a green card in order to reside or work in the United States.

-Personal life

-Relationships

-According to an interview with Ileana Marce, Alexander Otaola is currently single.

-Criticism

 Boycotts

 Critics have voiced concern about Otaola's advocacy for boycotting certain Cuban artists.
 Several Cuban-Americans who were interviewed by the Associated Press criticized the ban as an act of discrimination and censorship.
-However, the mayor of Miami Francis Xavier Suarez supported the ban stating: “It’s not about intolerance or censorship, it’s about respect and recognizing the mortifying history of communism, especially in Cuba”.
+However, the mayor of Miami Francis Suarez supported the ban stating: "It's not about intolerance or censorship, it's about respect and recognizing the mortifying history of communism, especially in Cuba".